Translated by MATCHA

 Written by IshizawaYoshinori

-If someone were to ask me where the most beautiful sakura (cherry blossom) spot in all of Tokyo was, I would have to say the Chidorigafuchi area.
+If someone were to ask me where the most beautiful cherry blossom spot in all of Tokyo was, I would have to say the Chidorigafuchi area.
 This area comes alive in the spring, and is an incredible place to visit.

 There are 260 sakura in several different varieties, including the popular somei yoshino and yamazakura types.
 While this may not seem like a big number, the concentration of the trees in this area creates a pink-infused landscape that may actually be almost overwhelming at first.